At Last, a Probable Jesus

 Nonveridical visions are known to be associated with times the person is under stress.
 Peter (who denied Jesus after his master’s arrest) and Paul (who persecuted Christians when he was called Saul) were both racked with guilt when they had their visions, and Mary Magdalene was racked with grief when she had hers, as she had just lost the most important person in her religious and personal life.
 Who was the most consistent witness to the “empty tomb” across the Synoptic Gospels?
 Mary Magdalene.
 Why was an actual empty tomb not necessary?
 She, at the time of Jesus’ death, was the most important and credible disciple (Some historians want to recognize her as the first evangelist, not Peter or Paul.); if she says she saw Jesus, then there is no need to find an empty tomb.
 Who in their right mind among the believers would doubt her?
 She, having had a vivid nonveridical experience, certainly believed she had had a visitation from him.
 The same could be said about the credibility of Peter’s nonveridical visitation.
-The scenes at Joseph of Arimathea’s lent tomb and stories like that of doubting Thomas were later added to the resurrection story by the gospel writers, as questions were asked over the centuries.
+The scenes at Joseph of Arimathea’s lent tomb and stories like that of doubting Thomas were later added to the resurrection story by the gospel writers, as questions were asked over time.
 Questions like, “Why did the resurrected Jesus only appear to two of his disciples, and not the other ten?”
 (13 disciples, minus Peter and Mary Magdalene, and minus Judas equals ten).
 The perception model I’m presenting here would answer, “Because those ten did not have nonveridical visions of Jesus after he died.”
 (Moreover, Peter and Paul were dead by the time the Gospels were written, and probably so was Mary Magdalene, as tradition places her death about 100 CE, which would give her unusual longevity for a woman of that time.
 Even if she were alive, lucid, and knew about the Gospel stories of her and the empty tomb, why would she as an evangelist repudiate them?)
 As it turned out, the empty tomb “layering” became accepted Christian tradition, looking as credible as “layers” like Jesus’ plethora of post-death appearances and his ascension.
 And, besides, should anyone have wanted to “check out” the empty tomb by reading the freshly-written Synoptic Gospels, probably nothing resembling such an empty tomb could be found due to co-lateral damage from the revolt.
 Those who believed in the empty tomb had to take the writers at their word.
 Later, in about three hundred years, Constantine’s Momma, Helena, gave the newly-empowered Church an actual tomb site to venerate (Sorting Out Constantine I the Great and His Momma, [Feb., 2015]).

 Almost any introspective person, I would suspect, has had nonveridical experiences of their own.
 I will mention three of my own: a) Just recently, my son and I were playing a 3-hole washer game in his back yard and had to stop due to darkness.
 In the twilight, we had to search for a lost, dark-colored washer on the lawn; we finally had to get a flashlight to find it.
 During the search, I saw in the dark, indistinct patterns of the grass in the twilight doughnut-like impressions, as if they were the washer we were seeking.
 Clearly, the impressions were not really there. b) Several years ago, I had a vivid dream about my long-dead maternal great uncle.
 It must have been the dream right before I awakened, as I awoke remembering clearly details about his appearance and especially the words he had spoken to me in the dream.
 I right away realized why primitive societies developed some form of ancestor worship; in a primitive society I might well have declared to my family and neighbors that my great uncle had visited me the night before.
 I would have authenticated my “visitation” with the words I was told, which probably would have resonated with my listeners who happened to have known him.
 If I and others had additional such “visitations” suggested by this first experience, then my great uncle might have joined our local “pantheon.” c) The third example is the most serious one, as it illustrates possible nonveridical origins of even dangerous absurdities.
 Sometime in the early grades of my schooling, when I was just old enough to think I could be an independent helping hand to my parents on the farm/ranch they owned, and I now own, I got lost from my parents on a cold, drizzly winter’s day in the woods as we were spreading out from the barn trying to locate the herd of mohair goats we were running on the ranch then.
 Being temporarily lost placed my mind into stress almost leading to panic, but I was too proud to shout out my location.
 I moved to where I thought the barn and truck were, and sure enough a sight of a barn with truck appeared before me, complete with the stock tank dam on which I loved to play.
 But I was so stressed over being lost, I convinced myself this was NOT our barn, truck, and tank, probably because I did not see goats nor parents.
 I turned around and went back into the woods!
 I had found safety, but convinced myself it was not; I was not lost anymore, but I thought I still was.
 Luckily, I soon encountered in the woods some of our goats and then my parents; as we herded back in the direction from which I came, I saw now the barn as our barn, confused as to why I had seen it so differently earlier. c) could have been a dangerous situation for me, had I really got lost and backtracked on a larger piece of land beyond earshot of my parents.
 I had made an absurd interpretation of my perception a fact in my head, thanks to nonveridical capabilities.